SnowScriptWinterOfCode/Technical_Writing/augmentedReality.md

 ## Introduction

 Welcome to the dynamic and immersive realm of Augmented Reality (AR), where digital and physical worlds seamlessly converge.
-This comprehensive guide will walk you through the essential steps to initiate your AR journey.
+This crisp document will walk you through the essential steps to initiate your AR journey.
 To enhance your understanding and ease your transition into AR development, we'll start by introducing A-Frame, a versatile and accessible framework for building AR experiences.

 ## Section 1: Understanding Augmented Reality

-Augmented Reality is the integration of digital content with the user's real-world environment in real-time.
+Augmented Reality is nothing but the integration of digital content with the user's real-world environment in real-time.
 It enhances the physical world by overlaying digital information, creating interactive and engaging user experiences.

 ## Section 2 : Markers vs. Markerless Tracking in AR